 Thornton has been our national mediation and HR expert since 2011.

 He has a passion for resolving employee differences without the complications of legalities whenever possible -- and refers to non-legal alternatives as indispensable in successful human relations.
-"Legal matters leave everyone unhappy.
+"Legal matters often leave everyone exhausted.
 So why not try something else first?" he advises.

 Thornton has participated in settling over 1200 workplace issues.
 He specializes in eliminating formal employee complaints, avoiding internal relationship disputes, preventing grievance backlogs, and restarting stalled labor negotiations.